-(c) Causing a change in a body's movement direction:
+(c) It can Cause a change in a body's movement direction:

 - If a body is moving in the forward direction, we can apply a great force in the opposite or backward direction to the body. - This will cause the body to now start moving in the backward or opposite direction.